 You will need to use a miter cut in this process.
 The cut can be made with a very simple hand powered miter saw in a miter box, or with an electric chop saw.
 Either way will work and really depends on what you have.
-Here is a step by step method for using a miter saw and miter box for making a miter cut in cabinet door moulding.
+Here is a step by step method for using a miter saw and miter box for making a miter cut in cabinet door molding.

-Step One - Remove Cabinet Door
+Step 1 - Remove Cabinet Door

 Using your screwdriver remove the cabinet door from the cabinet face.
-Remove all the hardware such as hinges, handles and latches.
+Remove all the hardware such as hinges, handles, and latches.

 This will depend greatly on the overall shape of your cabinet door.
-Some cabinet doors are not in perfect square and will require either some sanding of the corner or adjustment for the miter angle.
+Some cabinet doors are not a perfect square and will require either some sanding of the corner or adjustment for the miter angle.
 Set a carpenter square on the edges of the door to check for square.

-Step Three - Practice Miter Cuts
+Step 3 - Practice Miter Cuts

 In order to get the measurement needed for the miter cut, you will measure the wood from the edge of the cabinet door to the other.
 Do this one piece at a time.

-Step Five - Make Miter Cut
+Step 5 - Make Miter Cut

-Step Six - Cut All Wood
+Step 6 - Cut All Wood

-Step Seven - Nail To Cabinet Door
+Step 7 - Nail To Cabinet Door

-Step Eight - Fill And Stain
+Step 8 - Fill And Stain

-After the moulding has been attached to the door, fill in any cracks and nail holes with the wood putty.
+After the molding has been attached to the door, fill in any cracks and nail holes with the wood putty.
 Give it a light sanding to make the putty flush with the wood.
 Apply your stain to the wood with the foam brushes.
 Let each coat dry before adding a new one.

-Step Nine - Hang Cabinet Door
+Step 9 - Hang Cabinet Door

 Now that your molding is completed you can re-install the cabinet door hardware and hang it back in place on the cabinet face.